luslab/luslab.github.io/_docs/cheat-sheets/linux_command_line.md

 - comm

 ## Editing and summarising files
-- awk (disclaimer: it's a language, not just a command, but please don't write scripts in AWK, only short one-liners)
+- awk (Note: AWK a language, not just a command, but please don't write scripts in AWK, only short one-liners)
-- sed (disclaimer: it's a language, not just a command, but please don't write scripts in sed, only short one-liners)
+- sed (Note: sed a language, not just a command, but please don't write scripts in sed, only short one-liners)
 - tr
 - sort
 - uniq